 Identifying local competitors can be done with a simple search.

-View page #1 results of Google to find your top 3 competitors for customers searching in your location.
+View page #1 results of Google to find your top 3 competitors for customers searching in one location.

 The closer a searcher is to a GMB Listing, the more likely it is to show.
 This is because proximity is one of the biggest local ranking factors.
 Because of this, search results are extremely likely to vary for different search location settings.

 Whether you choose to use BrightLocal’s tool or not, you can find your search location at the very bottom of the screen.

 Now that we’ve established the competition for our target search location, we’re ready to move on to the next step.

 For this next part, we’ll be using the Google My Business Audit Template…

-Then add the target keyword and location as we found in the previous step.
+Add the target keyword and location as we found in the previous step.
 Then, enter each competitor’s name as it appears on the profile.